mingfang/terraform-provider-k8s/docs/resources/networking_k8s_io_v1_ingress.md

 Spec is the desired state of the Ingress.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status

-## backend
+## default_backend

-A default backend capable of servicing requests that don't match any rule.
-At least one of 'backend' or 'rules' must be specified.
-This field is optional to allow the loadbalancer controller or defaulting logic to specify a global default.
+DefaultBackend is the backend that should handle requests that don't match any rule.
+If Rules are not specified, DefaultBackend must be specified.
+If DefaultBackend is not set, the handling of requests that do not match any of the rules will be up to the Ingress controller.

 ## resource

 Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
-If resource is specified, serviceName and servicePort must not be specified.
+If resource is specified, a service.Name and service.Port must not be specified.
+This is a mutually exclusive setting with "Service".

 #### api_group